 “Nonsense, Melvin.
 We’ll take the caddy.
 It’s a roomier ride and I haven’t had it out in a week.
 Can’t let ‘em sit too long; the crankcase oil starts to coagulate.”

 Melvin took the passenger seat and watched with silent concern as Javernick filled a highball glass from a bottle of unlabeled bootleg whiskey he kept in the glove compartment.
-He juggled the glass from one hand to the other as he drove and set it down between his legs when he did a series of quick manual gear shifts to climb the steep hill at the edge of the canyon.
+He juggled the glass from hand to hand and set it between his legs when he did a series of quick manual gear shifts to climb the steep hill at the edge of the river gorge.
 The big engine roared as they crested the top of the hill, and when he hit a pothole in the road, he managed to spill the glass of hooch on his pants leg.

 “Oh, for the love of Saint Peter’s proboscis.
 Look at that, I spilled whiskey all over my freshly laundered trousers.”